DucManhPhan/basic-programming/Data-Structure/Tree/Binary Tree/Threaded Binary Tree/Basic Threaded Binary Tree/Usage of Threaded Binary Tree.md

   inorder traversal.
   - Threaded binary tree makes the tree traversal faster since we do not need stack or recursion of traversal.

+# The most importance to notice about modifying threaded binary tree is:
+  - Always get the parent of the node.
+  - The way to insert or delete node in Threaded Binary tree different from the Binary Search Tree.
+  - When you want to traversal all of the nodes of Threaded Binary Tree, use the bit variable: leftThread and rightThread.